cloudlinux/user-docs-solo-cloudlinux/docs/manager/README.md

 ![](/images/WebsiteMonitoringSlider.png)

-* **Email to send daily report** - all email notifications will be sent to this email address
+* **Email to send report** - all email notifications will be sent to this email address

 :::warning Warning
 If email is not specified, all [notifications](/manager/#wmt-email-notifications) will be sent to control panel administrator`s email.